Pest control INDUSTRY OUTLOOK

 pest control industry trends & analysis

-The pest control services market is also expected to exceed $22 billion by 2026, according to MarketWatch.
-Pest control industry statistics show that in 2020, the U.S. professional pest control market is expected to become a $10 billion industry, growing at a compound annual growth rate (CAGR) of 4.7 percent over the next five years, according to research from Specialty Consultants, LLC.
+The pest control services market is also expected to reach $28.51 billion by 2030, according to MarketWatch.
+Pest control industry statistics show that in 2021, the U.S. professional pest control market surpassed $10.4 billion, growing at a compound annual growth rate (CAGR) of nearly 5 percent over the next five years, according to Specialty Consultants, LLC.
 Notable revenue generators include expanding mosquito control services, spiders and ants, and spiked incidents of bed bug infestations.

 In order to meet these high demand growth needs, new jobs will continue to open up and there will be an ongoing pipeline of opportunities for candidates entering the field.
 There’s never been a better time to join the pest control workforce!